anuj-nair/anuj-nair/README.md

 ### Hi there 👋

+My name is Anuj Nair.

+I’m a Linux Enthusiast.

+Working on mastering Data Science and AI/ML.

+Currently, pursuing Computer Science and Engineering from India.

 <!--
 **anuj-nair/anuj-nair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.